makakken/roseguarden/docs/docs/protocol.md

 ### Timestamp

+The `timestamp` property show the actual time of the device.
-Will be ignored at the moment and dont have to be set.
+Will be ignored at the moment but have to be set to any datestring value in the form of `2020-03-24T20:20:58+01:00`.

 ## Node specific head properties